-The most common vector file format is .SVG.
+The most common vector file format is EPS.
 This is the industry standard in print and marketing.

-For instance, in Vectornator, you can use the Auto Trace feature to transform a raster images into beautiful vector shapes.
+For instance, in Vectornator, you can use the Auto Trace feature to transform a raster images into beautiful vector shapes within seconds.

 How to Use Vector Art

-Vector art is used for many different types of design projects, including graphic design, illustration, and digital arts.
+Vector art is used for multiple types of design projects.
+It's used for graphic design, illustration, and digital arts.

 Vector software can be used for most forms of graphic design.
 It’s up to the designer to decide which type of software is most appropriate for their particular design project.